-• At the stations/wells in the hydro-meteorological, surface water and groundwater observation networks field data and water quality samples are collected.
-The water samples are brought to the Water Quality Laboratories.
-At regular intervals (monthly/quarterly) the field data are submitted to the Sub-divisional/District Data Processing Centres.
+• At the Observation wells/Piezometers in the groundwater level observation networks water level data and water quality samples are collected.
+The water samples are brought to the Water Quality

+Laboratories.
+At regular intervals (monthly/quarterly) the field data are computerised -n the District/Division/Regional Data Processing Centres.

 - In the Water Quality Laboratories, beside the analysis of water quality samples, the analysis results are entered in the computer and subjected to primary validation.
-At regular intervals, the laboratory passes the information on to the nearest Divisional or Regional Data Processing Centre. - In the Sub-divisional/District Data Processing Centres all field data are entered in the computer and stored in a temporary database.
-Next, primary validation (entry control and reach checks) takes place on the data and feedback is given to the field stations.
-The computerised data are passed on to the Divisional/Regional Data Processing Centre immediately after finalisation of the primary processing.
-For purpose of validation and analysis of groundwater data the District Data Processing Centre also makes use of the data collected by CGWB, these are retrieved regularly from the Data Storage Centre.
+At regular intervals, the laboratory passes the information on to the nearest District/Divisional or Regional Data Processing Centre. - In the District Data Processing Centres all field data are entered or incorporated in the database.
+Next, primary and secondary validation take place on the data.
+The Validated data are passed on to the higher level Data Processing Centre immediately after carry out regional validations.